Many people ask the question “How can eating something cause me to have an asthma attack in my lungs”.

 The answer is simple, but to understand this question, you first must gain an understanding of what asthma is.
 It is also essential to understand how asthma is developed and the difference between normal respiratory defence mechanisms for fighting foreign particle attacks in the lungs in comparison to what happens in an asthma attack.

 Unlike other respiratory conditions like cystic fibrosis, COPD and Bronchiectasis, asthma is actually a hypersensitivity condition.
 An asthma attack is actually an immune response to enzymes, proteins and anti-enzymes released by a parasite or an antigen.

-We have similar defense systems (called mucociliary escalators) in other parts of our bodies including the large and small intestines of our digestive system.
-All of these systems are connected through our circulatory system where the immune system works it’s magic.
+We have similar defence systems (called mucociliary escalators) in other parts of our bodies, including the large and small intestines of our digestive system.
+All of these systems are connected through our circulatory system where the immune system works its magic.
 Let me explain this further and how it all works.

 What’s the Adaptive Immune System and How It Relates to Asthma?